 Knowing what your product contains and ensuring label claims are met is not only good business – it is a fundamental regulatory requirement, which starts with Specifications.
 We provide the most meaningful guidance for establishing raw material and finished product specifications.

 One of the tools we created to enable customers to ensure consistency and integrity of their products when working with contract vendors, is the Ingredient Data Sheet (IDS).
 An IDS is a controlled document that defines various characteristics of a raw material for use in conjunction with a Manufacturer, to better manage the sourcing practice of the material(s) to be used in production.
 Why is this important?
-Contract Manufacturers and Private Label Manufacturers are legally allowed to interchange ingredients from different suppliers during the course of production run or between campaigns in order to optimize their production and profitability without notice to their customers, unless a Quality Agreement and appropriately defined IDS are in place.
+Contract Manufacturers and Private Label Manufacturers are not legally allowed to interchange ingredients from different suppliers during the course of production run or between campaigns in order to optimize their production and profitability without notice to their customers, unless a Quality Agreement and appropriately defined IDS are in place.
 This can directly impact the consistency of quality of your finished product over time and/or between vendors.